mikehole/internet-of-esp-things/README.md

 ####Azure:
 A library allowing the publishing of data to the Azure IoT hub.
 This will be based around work that has been carried out by Dave Glover that can be found here: https://github.com/gloveboxes/Arduino-ESP8266-Secure-Azure-IoT-Hub-Client

+####Persistence:
+Used to save configuration data to the devices EPROM.

 ####MQTT: